celibrary/System_Lib/OpacCat.md

 `sudo apt upgrade`
 `sudo apt clean`

 All ran successfully.
-Not return for "clean" command, so not sure if that did anything.
+No return for "clean" command, so not sure if that did anything.

 ## Create New Database